What is the Young Leaders Program?

 - If you have attended an event in the past, you have demonstrated commitment to the program through active participation during and after the program (this includes: showing proper decorum, contributing creatively to projects, meeting established deadlines, working well with others).

-- Since funds for the program are tight, partial or full funding from your university, organization, or yourself is taken into consideration but it is not required.
+- Since we operate with limited support, partial or full funding from your university, organization, or yourself is taken into consideration.

 - We seek balance of gender and nationalities in each program (for example, if the meeting is a U.S.-China bilateral relations meeting we will try to invite an equal number of U.S. and Chinese Young Leaders and a couple of “other” nationalities that are interested in or connected with the subject).
 We also seek balance of young leaders from diverse backgrounds: academic, private sector, government, NGOs, etc.

 Young Leaders are expected to abide by our rules of general etiquette, professionalism, commitment, and participation.
-In addition, we expect YLs to respect cultural sensitivity and language barriers.
+In addition, we expect Young Leaders to respect cultural sensitivity and language barriers.
 Young Leaders are expected to participate in ALL scheduled activities and conference projects as assigned.
-The Young Leaders Program features several “programs” each year that are attached to senior level conferences held throughout the Pacific Rim.
+The Young Leaders Program features several “programs” each year that are attached to senior level conferences held throughout the Asia-Pacific region.
 Each program may also include Young Leaders breakfasts, meetings, roundtable discussions, and sometimes all-day cultural and educational tours.

 - Readings.
 For every program, we provide an advance reading list.
 You are expected to have completed these readings in order to be prepared for the program.

-If you have been selected to attend a conference, you will receive an invitation approximately one to three months in advance of the conference date.
-Due to the high volume of applications, we are only able to respond to those selected to attend.
+If you have been selected to attend a conference, you will receive an invitation via email.
+Due to the high volume of applications, we are only able to respond to those who are selected to attend.

 Since ours is a competitive process from the beginning, once you have received a letter indicating you are a member of the Young Leaders Program, you may begin to identify yourself as a Young Leader.
 Acceptable position titles include: Pacific Forum Young Leader; Young Leader, Pacific Forum; and Young Leader, Young Leaders Program, Pacific Forum.
 Young Leaders who intentionally miscategorize their affiliation, such as claiming to be a "research fellow" when they have not been selected for a fellowship, will be immediately removed from the Young Leaders Program.

 Our program goals and objectives are designed for the 25 to 35-year-old age demographic.
 However, Young Leaders over the age of 36 are welcome to retain the distingished "Young Leader" title.
 We are phasing out the term "alumni" and retaining cohort classifications.
 One's cohort is the year they were admitted into the program.
 A Young Leader who was inducted into the program in 2005 retains a life-long title of, "Young Leader (2005 Cohort)."
-Young Leaders who have significant industry experience, and are regarded as an expert in your field, you may qualify to be a senior participant in one of Pacific Forum’s programs.
+Young Leaders who have significant industry experience and are regarded as an expert in their field may qualify to be a senior participant in one of Pacific Forum’s conferences.
 Qualified individuals are also welcome to apply to be a Pacific Forum adjunct fellow.
 Please email the program director and they will forward your inquiry to the relevant Pacific Forum executive.

 The Young Leaders Program relies on the generosity of philanthropic organizations and individual contributions.
 If you are inspired by what we do or want to get further involved, we need your help!
 We welcome introductions to individuals or organizations who might be interested in working with us and financial gifts of all sizes.
 For more information, contact the program director.

-In 2013, Pacific Forum began launching new Young Leader Alumni Chapters in cities around the globe.
-Follow us on Facebook and Twitter for event information, or should you wish to start a chapter in your city please contact firstname.lastname@example.org for guidelines about Alumni Chapter administration.
+In 2013, Pacific Forum launched Young Leader chapters in key cities around the globe.
+Follow us on Facebook and Twitter for event information.
+Should you wish to start a chapter in your city, please contact the program director for guidelines.